 Aspiration is usually successful in treating retinacular cysts.
 However, as for ganglion cysts elsewhere, once a cyst recurs, further aspirations will probably not be effective treatment.
 If a retinacular cyst returns following a successful aspiration, then the options are to live with it or have it removed surgically.

-After surgery, keep the hand clean and dry for 3 days.
-Bathing is safer than showering.
-Wrap a towel around the hand in case any water gets in, then place a plastic bag over the hand and secure it tightly with rubber bands.
-After 3 days showering is allowed.
-Avoid submerging the hand under water for 10 days.
+After surgery, keep the wound clean and dry for 24 hours.
+There are no stitches to remove (they’re buried and absorbable).
+There’s a piece of tape over the wound.
+The tape will fall off when it’s ready.
+The longer it stays on, the nicer the final wound may look.
+Please don’t submerge the incision under water (like swimming, or putting your hand under water) for 10 days after surgery.
 There’s a piece of special tape over the wound.
 The longer it stays, the nicer the wound will look.
 It’ll fall off when it’s ready.
 There are no stitches to remove.
-I recommend avoiding heavy activities like lifting and gripping for 2 weeks after surgery, in order to minimize post-operative pain.
+I recommend avoiding heavy activities like lifting and gripping for 4 weeks after surgery, in order to minimize post-operative pain.

 In conclusion, tender masses near the junction of a finger and the hand are often retinacular cysts, which are easily curable by experienced hand surgeons.